osrf/TSC-RMW-Reports/humble/README.md

 ```

 ```
 One of our requirements is to ensure data persistency and right now only Fast DDS have this feature implemented.
 Cyclone DDS was not an option for the moment.
 Their roadmap published last year said that it would be available soon and I would have liked to test it and do some benchmarking, but I don't think it has been released yet.
 ```

 ```
-It turns out to be both more stable and faster in our benchmarks.
+It [Fast DDS] turns out to be both more stable and faster in our benchmarks.
 ```

 ### 4.3.4 What Caused Users to Switch to Cyclone DDS